KerfuffleV2/gguf-tools/README.md

 ### `gguf-tensor-to-image`

-Saves a tensor or tensors from a GGUF file as an image.
+Despite the name (and repo) this actually can handle Torch models as well if you have Torch Python support installed.
+Converts a tensor or tensors to an image representation.
 See the `CFG_` values near the top.
 Some tensors are more interesting than others.
 Check out an `attn_q` tensor if you get the chance.
 Oh baby, there's a lot going on.
-The script can deal with `F32`, `F16` and `Q8_0` tensors and includes a tiny `Q8_0` quantization/dequantization implementation.
+For GGUF, the script can deal with `F32`, `F16` and `Q8_0` tensors and includes a tiny `Q8_0` quantization/dequantization implementation.
+For Torch, it supports tensors in `float32`, `float16` and `bfloat16` formats.

 Here's what it can look like (little slice of an Orca 3B `attn_q`):